 Every day, I am excited to research and write about innovative ways to offer better and more equitable mental health care both within and outside of the traditional mental health system.

-When I am not doing research or teaching, you can find me enjoying time with my family, taking long walks outside, cooking tasty dinners, and listening to and playing music.
+When I am not doing research or teaching, you can find me enjoying time with my family, taking long walks outside with my adorable dog, cooking tasty dinners, and listening to and playing music.

 |Neely Myers, Ph.D.

 Associate Professor of Anthropology, Department of Anthropology, Southern Methodist University

 Adjunct Associate Professor, Department of Psychiatry, UT Southwestern Medical School